March 27, 2026

 Is It Worth Using a VA Loan with 70% Disability?

 Yes.
-If you’re exempt from the funding fee, your total lifetime savings can exceed $20,000, especially in high-cost areas.
+If you’re exempt from the funding fee, your savings will vary based on your loan terms and situation, especially in high-cost areas.
 Learn more about VA loan vs conventional loan.

 TDIU Pros: